SunOner/sunone_aimbot_docs/config/config_cpp.md

 - arduino_16_bit_mouse `bool`: `true` sends 16-bit values to the port for mouse movement (coordinate range increases to `-32768` - `32768`), works if the mouse supports them. `false` sends 8-bit values for mouse movement (range `-127` - `127`).
 - arduino_enable_keys `bool`: When the targeting button is pressed, data from Arduino is forwarded to the aimbot (button pressed/released) and triggers the auto-targeting function.
 It is useful for applications that do not allow the application to recognize whether a button has been pressed.

+### Kmbox
+- The functionality is not fully implemented yet.
+Currently, the port is not listening for commands (from the PC with the game).

 ### Mouse shooting
 - auto_shoot `bool`: Enable automatic shooting.
 (For some games, [arduino](https://github.com/SunOner/HID_Arduino), GHUB exploit, or Razer is required).
 - bScope_multiplier `float`: Allows increasing or decreasing the player's zone (box) for automatic shooting. `1.00` - Standard value, `2.20` - enlarged zone, `0.50` - reduced zone.

 ### AI
+- backend `str`: The AI inference engine to use.
+Choose based on your system and GPU support:
+	- TRT: Uses NVIDIA TensorRT (fastest, CUDA required).
+	- DML: Uses DirectML (works on most GPUs, including AMD/Intel, no CUDA needed).
 - ai_model `str`: The name of the AI model that will be used for object detection.
 Models are located in the `./models` folder.
 For example, `AI_model_name = sunxds_0.5.6.pt`.
 - confidence_threshold `float`: How confident the AI should be to target an object.
 For example, a value of `0.20`, if the AI sees a player with confidence greater than or equal to 20%, it will target them.
 The higher the value, the fewer players may be found, and vice versa.
 - nms_threshold `float`: This function analyzes detections from a single frame, and if the boxes are roughly on the same object, it merges them into one box.